-Check for deteriorated or defective flush valve ball ( flapper) at the bottom of the tank to make sure that it forms a tight seal: otherwise, water will leak into the toilet.
+Check for deteriorated or defective flush valve ball ( flapper) at the bottom of the tank, to make sure that it forms a tight seal.
+Otherwise, water will leak into the toilet.
 Also, check for an improperly adjusted or broken fill ( ballcock) valve.
-You can check for this by taking the lid off the toilet, flush and watch to see if water is draining into the overflow tubes when the tank is full.
+You can check for this by taking the lid off the toilet.
+Then flush and watch to see if water is draining into the overflow tubes when the tank is full.

 Tip: For real efficiency, newer toilets offer a much lower number of litres per flush.

 Leaking faucets occurs when faucets are improperly closed, or a washer that is worn out.
-If you’re turning the taps entirely off, and the dripping persists, having a professional coming in and replacing your washer and your problem will be solved.
+If you’re turning the taps entirely off, and the dripping persists, call a professional to replace your washer.
+Then your problem will be solved!

 With regards to under your home, check outdoor spigots and crawl spaces.
 Also, look for wet spots in your yard which might be an indicator that there is a leak somewhere.

-With regard to irrigation systems, it’s common to use a lot more water in the summertime, but automated irrigation systems should be checked to make sure they are functioning correctly with no leaks or broken sprinkler heads.
+It’s common to use a lot more water in the summertime.
+But automated irrigation systems should be checked to make sure they are functioning correctly with no leaks or broken sprinkler heads.
 Broken sprinkler heads can lead to a steady dripping of water which will increase your water usage and costs.
-Additionally, make sure your programming is correct so that sprinklers are not watering too often and too long, this also will add additional cost and water waste.
+Additionally, make sure your programming is correct so that sprinklers are not watering too often and too long, as this also will add additional cost and water waste.

 Keep A Check On Water Usage

 Keeping your water usage in check and maintaining an efficient operating system at home isn’t that difficult.
 The secret to reducing your water usage and costs is to check around the house for these common offences.
-When you do discover a problem, get it repaired and functioning properly to ensure that this precious commodity is not going down the drain.
+When you do discover a problem, repair it.
+Make sure it is functioning properly to ensure that this precious commodity is not going down the drain.